 “When I arrived there was a young man named David getting in at the same time.
 Since we had time to kill I asked him if he’d like to study in preparation.
 David waved me off, “I’ve got two degrees, and I’m not worried.”
 I studied for the half hour then my recruiter arrived and signed me in for the test.”

 He overheard that David scored in the 91st percentile.
 Gamonal himself scored in the 97th percentile.

 Naturally, he left some business cards with the receptionist.

 Michael Gamonal’s background makes him more interesting than the typical “math teacher.”

 He graduated from UNLV with a bachelor’s degree, is a martial arts enthusiast, served as a Peace Corps Volunteer in Morocco for 36 months, visited many countries, and worked as a ski instructor at Lee Canyon.
 The common thread through these diverse interests is that he takes pleasure in watching comprehension dawn on the face of someone who has just achieved something they doubted they could accomplish.

-Gamonal can assist adults with the PRAXIS, GED, GMAT and other professional test prep in Las Vegas or via Skype or teleconferencing.
+Gamonal is a Las Vegas ASVAB tutor who can also assist adults with the PRAXIS, GED, GMAT and other professional proficiency exams.
+Test prep is available in person in Las Vegas or via Skype or teleconferencing.
 He can also create customized sessions to work through practical math situations for pharmacists, project managers and financial and purchasing professionals.